PaulKinlan/paul.kinlan.me/content/en/2010-12-09-creating-a-new-new-tab-page-for-chrome.markdown

 <p>It is pretty standard HTML, with a simple call to a Chrome specific API called chrome.management.getAll &ndash; which as you guessed gets a list of all the Extensions and App installed on the your system.
 Like all methods in the extension subsystem, getAll doesn't return data directly, rather the data is returned via a callback defined by you.
 The callback will recieve a list of <a href="http://code.google.com/chrome/extensions/management.html#type-ExtensionInfo">ExtensionInfo</a> objects</p>

 <p>Lets do something with this, because as it stands it is just a blank page.
-Lets populate the &ldquo;apps&rdquo; div with some content by padding out &ldquo;getAllCallback&rdquo; with some functionality.</p>
+Lets populate the 'apps' div with some content by padding out 'getAllCallback' with some functionality.</p>

 <div class="CodeRay">
   <div class="code"><pre><span class="keyword">var</span> <span class="function">getAllCallback</span> = <span class="keyword">function</span>(list) {